dataform-co/dataform/content/docs/getting-started-tutorial/building-your-data-model.md

 As part of the project creation flow you'll be asked to connect to a warehouse.
 You’re going to use the credentials you generated in the earlier part of this tutorial to connect:

 1. On the Configure Warehouse modal click `Connect`.
-2. Select `Google Bigquery` from the drop down menu.
+2. Select `Google BigQuery` from the drop down menu.
 3. Enter your Project ID.

 - This can be found by going to the [Bigquery console](https://console.cloud.google.com/) and looking at the Project info box.